cchudzicki-ocw-testing/RES.3-006_Sp21/content/pages/application-evaluation-rubric.md

 - The student has extended **in-semester** research experience (2 years or more) and community service engagement.
 - The student has both in-person and remote research experience and has shown adaptation to the remote setting.
-- Strong commitment to community and/or diversity as evidenced through community or extracurricular involvement
+- Strong commitment to community and/or diversity as evidenced through community or extracurricular involvement.
 - Clearly articulates their motivation for pursing a research career.